Substra/substra-documentation/docs/source/documentation/concepts.rst

 * Composite algorithm: this algorithm has to be used with composite train tasks and makes it possible to train a trunk and a head model.
 The trunk model can be shared among all nodes whereas the head model always remains private to the node where it was trained.
 * Aggregate algorithm: this algorithm has to be used with aggregated task.
 It is used to aggregate models or model updates.
 An aggregate algorithm does not need data to be used.

-.. _model:

 Model / Model updates
 ^^^^^^^^^^^^^^^^^^^^^^
 A model or model updates is a potentially large file containing the parameters or updates (gradients) of parameters of a trained model.
 In the case of a neural network, a model would contain the weights of the neurons.
-It is either the result of training an algorithm_ with a given dataset_, corresponding to a training task (`train tuple <train_tuple_>`_ or `composite train tuple <composite_train_tuple_>`_); or the result of an aggregate algorithm aggregating models or model updates; corresponding to an aggregation task (`aggregate tuple <aggregate_tuple_>`_).
+It is either the result of training an algorithm_ with a given dataset_, corresponding to a training task (`train tuple <train tuple_>`_ or `composite train tuple <composite train tuple_>`_); or the result of an aggregate algorithm aggregating models or model updates; corresponding to an aggregation task (`aggregate tuple <aggregate tuple_>`_).

-.. _SDK Metric:

 Metric
 ^^^^^^
-A metric corresponds to a function to evaluate the performance of a model_ on a dataset_.
+A metric corresponds to a function to evaluate the performance of a models_ on a dataset_.
 Concretely, a metric corresponds to an archive (tar or zip file) containing:

 * Python scripts that implement the metric computation
 * a Dockerfile on which the user can specify the required dependencies of the Python scripts